TheCollinCashio/Rib/README.md

 ### Prerequisites

-First, you are going to need to install Rib for the dynamic server communication as well as some simple functions to start your server 🥩.
+First, you are going to need to install Rib for the dynamic server communication as well as some simple functions to start your server.

 ```
 npm i Rib